IX-Swap/data-science/simulations/README.md

 - <a href="historical_transactions/WBTC_DAI">WBTC/DAI</a> (low capitalization pool)
 - WBTC/USDC (medium capitalization pool)
 - ETH/USDC (high capitalization pool)
-- ... and a lot more not be added after refactoring
+- ... and a lot more to be added after refactoring

 ## Prefix (E#)
 The notebooks with simulations are prefixed with the letter E (experiment) followed by a number (identifier), which indicates the id of experiment (During one experiment several simulations can be conducted (e.g.: with/without volatility mitigation mechanism enabled, distinct dsw oracle params...) and generally this number represents the chronological order of the conducted simulation.